 Here is a list of our Graduate Program Alumni.

 Thank you for your support to the Genetics Department and the University of Georgia.
 Contributions from alumni and friends are critical to maintaining our core missions of teaching and research.
 Gifts are tax deductible.
-If you have questions, contact the Gift Accounting office at 706-542-8164 or by email at firstname.lastname@example.org.
+If you have questions about giving to Genetics, please contact the Franklin College Office of Development at (706) 542-3581 or firstname.lastname@example.org

 - The Genetics Department Fund supports the ongoing work of the department in teaching and research.